waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 Design for integrity
 ^^^^^^^^^^^^^^^^^^^^

+*This section and the next two sections describes features that are not expected to be added to the prototype.
+They would be added later, in a stage of development beyond the prototype.
+But it contains important ideas to keep in mind while developing the prototype.*

 To provide accountability that the data stored on the server matches the users' activities, the server should send cryptographically signed receipts for bids, asks, and betting contract purchases and sales.